mifansLA/mi/_pages/gapps.md

 Yes, you're now have Google on your phone whatever ROM you're using now.
 Congratuilations.
 Enjoying this post?
 Just share to your friends.

-> Installing GApps tends to be problematic: in order to try to avoid installation issues, be sure to install GApps immediately after installing the ROM, before booting the system for the first time.{:.info}
+> Installing GApps tends to be problematic: in order to try to avoid installation issues, be sure to install GApps immediately after installing the ROM, before booting the system for the first time.

 > MAYBE NEEDED (CHECK THE GAPPS XDA THREAD FOR MORE INFORMATION): After the initial bootup finished, be sure to go into Settings -> Apps, and grant every permission to every Google application - most importantly, Google Play services.
 In the case of an upgrade you also might need to re-install the GApps package, as upgrading wipes /system.
-You shouldn't need to re-set the permissions afterwards.{:.warning}
+You shouldn't need to re-set the permissions afterwards.

-> ONE MORE NOTE: DO NOT set up your Google account until you grant all permissions, otherwise you will be stuck on the initial setup.{:.danger}
+> ONE MORE NOTE: DO NOT set up your Google account until you grant all permissions, otherwise you will be stuck on the initial setup.

 {% include adsense2.html %}